khalil-rw/Overthewire/README.md

 # Overthewire
-This repository contains useful notes and scripts to be used for solving challenges on Overthewire.
+This repository contains useful notes and scripts to be used for solving wargames on Overthewire.org.